zhanghai/Douya/README-en.md

 ## Using

-Due to the closing up of [API key application for individual developers](http://developers.douban.com/apikey/), this app is not likely to be available to public in APK form.
-So I decided to make it open source and allow people to do more [hacking](http://www.catb.org/jargon/html/H/hacker.html) on it.

-You can refer to [HACKING.md](HACKING.md) for providing API credentials and running the app.
+After installation, please install [Douya API Key](https://github.com/DreaminginCodeZH/DouyaApiKey) to set up API key for this app.

 Please don't install APKs from untrusted sources, so that you won't leak your username and password.